 It has a Microsoft Office add-on that allows users to connect the power of ProWritingAid to both Microsoft Outlook and Microsoft Word.
 This ensures that whether you’re writing a report or sending a professional email, you’re covered and connected to ProWritingAid.

-You can install ProWritingAid on Open Office, Google Docs, and even Scrivener, which is a writing program especially popular with novelists for its organizational system.
+You can install ProWritingAid on Open Office, Google Docs, and even writing apps like Scrivener, which is a writing program especially popular with novelists for its organizational system.
 This is the most inclusive program I’ve seen, hands down.

 ProWritingAid can be used on multiple devices with the same license as well.
 So you can install it on every platform that you use.
 If you wanted multiple users, you would have to purchase additional licenses.